North Carolina police shooting: Attorney to push judge for release of body camera footage

 NORTH CAROLINA BOY, 7, SHOT AND KILLED IN POSSIBLE ROAD RAGE INCIDENT

-Wooten called Brown’s death "tragic", adding that the "family is grieving, and I hope all of you will join in with me in praying for them."
+Wooten called Brown’s death "tragic," adding that the "family is grieving, and I hope all of you will join in with me in praying for them."

 Brown’s aunt, Glenda Brown Thomas, told the Associated Press Thursday that he "had a good laugh, a nice smile."